Dennis Woodruff: Personal life

 Woodruff was born in Huntington Beach, California.
 He was the grandson of S. H. Woodruff, a prominent developer of Hollywoodland.
 In 2000, the Los Angeles Times wrote that it was "hard to live in L.A. and not know who Dennis Woodruff is".
 He stated that his public persona was a character that he played.

 On October 2, 2024, Keith Kurlander announced the death of Woodruff.
-He died alone at his West Hollywood apartment.
+He died alone at his West Hollywood apartment on October 1.
 He had no close next of kin.